zydou/arti/doc/dev/notes/rpc-meta-draft.md

   This is always given as a Rust struct annotated for use with serde.

-* The allowable formats for any intermediate and final responses for the request.
+* The allowable formats for any responses for the request.
   This is always given as a Rust struct or enum, annotated for use with serde.